mhenke/cfwheels-training/01-forms.md

 </cffunction>
 ```

-Here we're doing a "findByKey" based on "params.key" like we did in the "show" action.
-We call that object's "delete" method, then redirect back to the articles list.
+Here we're doing a _findByKey_ based on _params.key_ like we did in the _show_ action.
+We call that object's _delete_ action, then redirect back to the articles list.

 Try it out in your browser.